-- Kids ‘N’ Pets removes stains as well as odors.
-It’s non-toxic and safe for use around kids and pets.
+- Kids ‘N’ Pets and most enzyme cleaners remove stains as well as odors.

 - If the wheelchair needs to be used before the seat dries, place a cushion or folded towel over it to aid drying and protect the user from dampness.

 - Always spot test in a hidden area before you begin.